xcart/xcart-docs/_pages/kb_en/modules/shopgate_-_mobile_commerce/configuring_the_shopgate_-_mobile_commerce_module.md

 published: true
 order: 100
 ---
+**Important:** The addon "Shopgate - Mobile Commerce" is currently deprecated and not supported.

 Here you can find a detailed explanation to all the settings provided on the plugin configuration page.

 ![]({{site.baseurl}}/attachments/7505737/7602830.png)